locka99/opcua/docs/crypto.md

 ### X509 Fields

-X509 Certs can be generated subject to the requirements of OPC UA which requires a serial number and the first alt subject name to be an application URI.
+X509 Certs are generated subject to the requirements of OPC UA which requires a serial number and the first alt subject name to be an application URI.
 Subsequent alt subjects can be IP or DNS entries of the host.

 Ordinarily a valid self signed cert can be produced by using the `certificate-creator` tool.